A Brilliant Artist Born to Succeed!

 When and why did you start working as a painter?

-When I was eighteen, for the first time in my life I saw Klee and Kandinsky works in the albums of Vadik Sakharov, presently a very famous pianist, who was my schoolmate at Moscow Conservatory.
+When I was eighteen, for the first time in my life I saw Klee and Kandinsky works in the albums of Vadik Sakharov, presently a very famous pianist, who was my schoolmate in Conservatory School in Baku as well as in Moscow Conservatory.
 I was very impressed and decided to make my own painting with shoe polish, ketchup and toothpaste on a cardboard found in the rehearsal dormitory.
 The painting did not want to dry and smelled for a long time, but it did dry in the end.
 Since then I incorporated my artistic and music studies together, and eventually decided that my real path was art.

 Who were your teachers?

 As a musician, I would like to recall the name of my trumpet teacher, Professor Sergei Nikolaevich Eremin.
 He was the Chief of Woodwind and Brass Faculty at Moscow Conservatory, but, besides, he was a close friend of Abram Druker, the founder of trumpet school in Hollywood in the late 1920s which was a significant factor for me as a young man who was growing up within the realm of Soviet realities.
 Concerning my artistic education… While I was still living in Russia, I was lucky to get acquainted with Boris Gurvich, a disciple and friend of Pavel Filonov, one of the greatest artists of Russian Avant-garde.
 In 2006 a monograph on Gurvich by Denmark art historian Troels Andersen was published by Tri Quadta Publishing House (Three Squares).
 Gurvich became my mentor and older friend in the middle of the 1970s—until I decided to leave the Soviet Union.
 I learned a lot from him.
 Trough him I was given a rare opportunity to be connected directly with the tradition of Russian Avant-Garde.